cardosorapha/academicpages/_posts/2024-12-07-positive-negative-feedback.md

 If you ignore this possibility, unavoidable device variations can put you in a tricky situation at a point in time when you cannot change the circuit anymore.

-To back up the intuitive analysis that I presented here, I brought a more in-depth circuit analysis that can be used to find the circuit behavior for every value of alpha.
+To back up the intuitive analysis that I presented here, I brought a more in-depth circuit analysis that can be used to find the circuit behavior for every value of $\alpha$.

 In-depth analysis